 One of the first steps when managing mental health is to talk about it with someone.
 Make sure teens know they have someone to turn to whether that’s you, a friend, a school counsellor or online resources like the peer-support app Mee Too.

 The more you know, the more you can help.
 Access mental health training to expand your knowledge on common mental health conditions and how to support those struggling with them.
 Most courses are suitable for people in all situations including employers, school staff, parents and carers.
+MyTutor has a great guide to teen mental health for parents that is suitable for any adults working or interacting with young people.

 Promote healthy habits